-If you can’t control your bladder, are urgent bladder leaks controlling you?
+If you can’t control your bladder, is it controlling you?

-Urge Urinary Incontinence (UUI), also called urgent bladder leaking, is a chronic condition, which means it won’t go away by itself.
-It can also be a disabling condition with physical, psychological, and social consequences that may significantly impact your quality of life.1
+Urge Urinary Incontinence (UUI) is a chronic condition, which means it won’t go away by itself.
+It can also be a disabling condition with physical, psychological, and social consequences that significantly impact your quality of life.1

-Urinary Incontinence affects a quarter to a third of Americans, and there are several kinds of leakage.2 The three most common are:
+Urinary Incontinence affects a quarter to a third of Americans.
+There are several kinds2 with the three most common being:

 - Stress urinary incontinence: Involuntary leaks due to physical activities such as coughing, laughing, or sneezing that increase pressure on your bladder.